xsuchy09/uctenkovka/README.md

 # Uctenkovka

-PHP library for communication with Uctenkovka (ETT state competition with receipts).
+PHP library for communication with Uctenkovka (ETT Czech Republic competition with receipts).
 See [Uctenkovka.cz](https://www.uctenkovka.cz/).
 PHP 7.1 is required.

 Authors: